Cheese-oOo/muos-modplayer/README.md

 ---

 ## 🛠️ Installation Instructions
+Aimed at MUOS
+- Make ModPlayer Dir in Apllications folder
+- Copy all files
+- Go to Apps in MuOS
+- Profit

+  Anything other systems

 1. Install [LÖVE 2D](https://love2d.org/), the lightweight game framework used for ModPlayer.
 2. Place ModPlayer in your preferred directory.
 3. Launch the program with `love .` in the ModPlayer folder to start enjoying your music collection.